 The Business Philosophy Triangle suggests that leaders, typically absent from the workplace, must be taught the need for circulating around the triangle (dotted circle).
 They must also be taught the atypical business conditions under which it might be wise to retreat to one corner — but only for the time actually needed.
 They must return to a balanced position soon after business conditions stabilize.

 The Business Philosophy Triangle also suggests numerous practical process that executives can practice to avoid the problem of executive resistance to progressive management.
 Kaizen is a very good method for identifying and implementing processes that can solve this common social problem in business.

 Look carefully at the Business Philosophy Triangle and ask yourself these questions: What does it mean in relation to the responsibilities of human resource executives and Boards of Directors?
 What does it mean for employees and investors?
 Communities and suppliers?
 Are our company’s problems caused by executives being stuck in philosophical corner of the triangle (thus, absentee leaders)?
 Do we experience the same recurring problems because of that?
 How do we restore philosophical balance in the executive team?
 How do we develop future leaders to be both philosophically balanced and present?

-The LeanX-Diagram at right tells another story that is complimentary to the book and highlights the Realism corner of the Business Philosophy Triangle as it relates to Lean management.
+The LeanX-Diagram at right tells another story that is complimentary to the book and highlights the (metaphysical) Realism corner of the Business Philosophy Triangle as it relates to Lean management.
 Study it carefully as well, because it tells you a lot about business, the passions and interests of CEOs, and Lean.

-Read my new book, The Triumph of Conventional Management Over Lean Management to fully comprehend these two images.
+Read my new book, The Triumph of Classical Management Over Lean Management to fully comprehend these two images.
 It will answer many questions that you have long had and inform you of practical new pathways for improvement.
 And it will inspire you to think of your own ideas for moving forward to create a better future in your company.